Code of Conduct

 3. Demonstrate an interest in teaching and concern for student achievement.

-4. Know school policies and rules; enforce them in a fair and consistent manner.
+4. Know school policies and rules; enforce them in a fair, timely and consistent manner.

-6. Address and/or mitigate personal biases that may prevent equal treatment of all students in the school or classroom setting.
+7. Address personal biases that may prevent equal treatment of all students in the school or classroom setting.

 1. Course objectives and requirements